sherrillmix/bonobo/README.md

 # Analysis code for "Geographically restricted malaria infections of wild bonobos include a new Laverania species"

 To regenerate this document, run `make clean;make` in this directory.
+Note that the code is fairly processor and memory hungry so you would not want to run this on a small machine.

 The code depends on R packages available from CRAN: